 Botanischer Garten der Ruhr-Universität Bochum, Botanical garden with Chinese section at Ruhr University, Bochum, Germany.

 The garden was founded in 1968 and opened to the public in 1971.
-A tropical house was added in 1976 and a desert house in 1988, while the Chinese garden Qian Yuan was built between 1986 and 1990.
+Over the following decades, a tropical house and a desert house were added, and the Chinese garden Qian Yuan was built between 1986 and 1990.

 The community of curious travelers